filecoin-project/specs/src/systems/filecoin_blockchain/chainsync/_index.md

   - Step 3.
 Graphsync the `StateTree`
 - **Part 4: Catch up to the chain  (`CHAIN_CATCHUP`)**
   - Step 1.
 Maintain a set of `TargetHeads`, and select the `BestTargetHead` from it
   - Step 2.
-Synchronize to the latest heads observed, validating blocks towards them
+Synchronize to the latest heads observed, validating blocks towards them (requesting intermediate points)
   - Step 3.
 As validation progresses, `TargetHeads` and `BestTargetHead` will likely change
   - Step 4.
 Finish when node has "caught up" with `BestTargetHead` (retrieved all the state, linked to local chain, validated all the blocks, etc).
 - **Part 5: Stay in sync, and participate in block propagation (`CHAIN_FOLLOW`)**